PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab, Legal 1.md

 ### 1. Introduction

-At the first part of DataLab 1 you will participate in the debate: Companies that implement the GDPR law have a competitive advantage..
+At the first part of DataLab 1 you will participate in the debate: Companies that implement the GDPR law have a competitive advantage.
 During the second part of the day, you will have a chance to work on the creative brief.
 At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 1 and ask questions during the Q&A.

 ***